grafana/plugin-tools/docusaurus/docs/tutorials/build-an-app-plugin.md

 ## Configuration page

-You can add a configuration page to your App plugin where users can configure any settings your plugin might need.
+You can add a configuration page to your app plugin where users can configure any settings your plugin needs.
 Your plugin should already have an example configuration page with its source code located in `src/components/AppConfig/AppConfig.tsx`.

 ### Saving user settings